-Carpaccio, the classic Italian appetizer of tenderized, thinly sliced raw beef served with olive oil, arugula and good parmesan, was one of the first recipes I was taught to prep when I worked for Chef Angelo Volpicelli, the first teacher I can credit with showing me a few of the ins and outs of traditional Italian food, many of which came directly from his original restaurant in Rome he ran before emigrating to the United States.
+Carpaccio, the classic Italian appetizer of tenderized, thinly sliced raw beef served with olive oil, arugula and good parmesan, was one of the first recipes I was taught to prep when I worked for Chef Angelo Volpicelli, who owned his own restaurant in Rome.

 Either way, beefsteak mushrooms, as the name implies, are sometimes compared to meat.
-While their morphology/shape/form may casually resemble a slice of bovine muscle in both the scarlet color and the fascinating fact that they give off a light to medium-hued red juice when cut or squished, to me, they’re just another delicious wild mushroom.
-Beefsteaks, are not steaks.
+While their form may casually resemble a slice of muscle in the scarlet color and the fascinating fact that they give off a light to medium-hued red juice when cut or squished, to me, they're just another delicious wild mushroom.
+Beefsteaks, aren't steaks.

-I added a few other things I had on hand here that were seasonal for the early fall: the basal leaves of sochan, shredded and seasoned as you would lacinato kale, and the last of my 2020 red acorn oil from Forager’s Harvest (I suspect their supply is out this year and will be for the foreseeable future, unfortunately).
-If you’re one of my vegetarian friends, or just rich in beefsteak mushrooms, you can always make an all-beefsteak version, which can be good too, just make sure to eat it quickly before they start to wilt from the salt, as it softens the texture of the sliced mushrooms.
+I added a few other things I had on hand here that were seasonal for the early fall: the basal leaves of sochan, shredded and seasoned as you would lacinato kale, and the last of my red acorn oil from Forager's Harvest.

 Carpaccio with Beefsteak Mushrooms